 Ravello

-The romantic mountaintop village of Ravello is revered for its impressive gardens and historic villas.
-Staying in Ravello is glamorous as well as practical since it is centrally located.
+The romantic mountaintop village of Ravello is revered for its opulent and historic villas.
+Staying in Ravello is glamorous, but its mountaintop location doesn’t make for a practical “home base”.

 - Caruso, a Belmond Hotel (ultra-luxury)